Aincrad-Flux/RType/docs/usage.md

 - Firewalls or NAT may block UDP; for local tests use 127.0.0.1.
 - If the Window closes immediately or can’t open, ensure raylib can access a display (X11/Wayland on Linux).

+### Assets (sprites)

+- The client expects the following files to exist:
+	- `sprites/r-typesheet42.gif` (player)
+	- `sprites/r-typesheet19.gif` (enemies)
+- Place the `sprites/` folder at one of these locations so the client can find it:
+	- Next to the executable (e.g. `build/bin/sprites/`)
+	- Project root (`./sprites/`)
+	- One or two directories above the executable as fallback
+- If these files are not found, the Gameplay won't start.